History of Multiple Subwoofer Optimization

 Earl Geddes Approach

 Discussion of the Geddes approach in the DIY community seems to have begun in a thread at diyaudio.com that began in December of 2008, some two years and seven months after Welti and Devantier published their JAES article on Sound Field Management.
 Todd Welti was involved in discussions in that thread under the moniker "cap'n todd".
 Geddes' approach is intended to be used with DSP devices having simple infinite-impulse-response (IIR) filters, such as PEQ and shelving filters.
 An approach that uses low-cost DSP hardware makes a lot of practical sense.
-Despite discussion in that thread spanning twelve years, he's never described specifics of how he computes the per-sub filter parameter values.
+Despite discussion in that thread spanning thirteen years, he's never described specifics of how he computes the per-sub filter parameter values.